grauner/map673-Portfolio-/README.md

 ```

 ![Applying a background color rule to the header element](graphics/header-blue.png)
-**Figure 34.** Applying a background color rule to the header element.
+*Applying a background color rule to the header element.*

 In this way, we can begin to customize the styles of our bootstrap theme without simply swapping in an existing theme.

 ## Conclusions: Toward Content

-This lesson walked us through the basics of using Bootstrap and developing or modifying a CSS theme.
 The purpose of a web portfolio, however, isn't merely to display a working website with Lorem ipsum content.
+This lesson walked us through the basics of *how* to use Bootstrap and to develop/modify an existing CSS theme.
+You can use any theme/style you want, but ask *why* you make design choices that you do.
 In order for the form to work, it needs a purpose.
 Your task within the [assignment](assignment/) is to complete this design process by populating a working portfolio page with content.

 ## Resources